You see a cyber line on the businessowners policy and feel like the box is checked.

 Where the endorsement usually runs out of road

-Healthcare practices create friction in places generic small-business cyber wording often does not handle especially well.
+Healthcare practices create cost in places generic small-business cyber wording may not handle well.

 1. Patient data response is labor-heavy

-You still have to figure out what data was touched, whether PHI was exposed, who needs notice, and who is coordinating counsel, IT, and the office staff.
-That stack gets expensive faster than most endorsement limits do.
+Someone has to figure out whether PHI was exposed, who needs notice, what the letters say, and who coordinates counsel, IT, patients, and staff.
+Run modest math:

 - $15,000 for forensics